romerogroup/pyprocar/sphinx/bands.rst

 Converting :math:`k`-points from reduced to cartesian coordinates
 =================================================================

 PyProcar defaults to plotting using the reduced coordinates of the :math:`k`-points.
 If one wishes to plot using cartesian coordinates, set ``kdirect=False``.
 However, an ``OUTCAR`` must be supplied for this case to retrieve the reciprocal lattice vectors to transform the coordinates from reduced to cartesian.
+Note that for the case of Elk, the output is automatically retrieved so it is not necessary to provide it for the conversion.

 ============================================================
 Plotting band structures with a discontinuous :math:`k`-path